flixOpt/flixOpt/README.md

 flixOpt is in progress, not completely documented yet,...
 Do not hesitate to contact authors!
 ## introduction
 **flixOpt** is an vector based optimization framework creating and solving mixed-integer programming problems (MILP).
-It is created with focus of energy flows but can be used for material flows as well.
+It is created with focus on energy flows but can be used for material flows as well.

 flixOpt was developed in project SMARTBIOGRID by [TU Dresden](https://github.com/gewv-tu-dresden)